digital-work-lab/open-source-project/docs/week_1_teaching_notes.md

 - We will discuss the current progress and next steps
 - We will help you solve the challenging tasks (we will not solve them for you)
 - Be prepared for the meeting: be able to explain the problem, describe and evaluate the different options you know
 - The hacking sessions should ensure a steady development flow.
 If you get stuck for more than a couple of days, meet with us!
+In the hacking sessions, we will not tell you the solution directly, but we will work on it together.
+After the session, you will have solved teh issue and/or know how to continue. (**TODO: require issues**)

 **If you are stuck for more than 2 days, schedule a meeting with us.**